boostercloud/booster/docs/chapters/06_going-deeper.md

 📝[Edit on github](https://github.com/boostercloud/booster/blob/main/docs/chapters/going-deeper.md)

+# Going deeper with Booster

 ##  Booster examples

 Check out [step-by-step guides](https://github.com/boostercloud/booster/tree/main/docs/examples) and [example apps](https://github.com/boostercloud/examples) to see Booster in use.

 ##  Framework Core

 The `framework-core` package includes the most important components of the framework abstraction.
 It can be seen as skeleton or the main architecture of the framework.

 The package defines the specification of how should a Booster application work without taking into account the specific providers that could be used.
 Every Booster provider package is based on the components that the framework core needs in order to work on the platform.

 ##  Framework Types

 The `framework-types` packages includes the types that define the domain of the Booster framework.
 It defines domain concepts like an `Event`, a `Command` or a `Role`.

 ##  Framework integration tests

 Booster framework integration tests package is used to test the Booster project itself, but it is also an example of how a Booster application could be tested.
 We encourage developers to have a look at our [Booster project repository](https://github.com/boostercloud/booster/tree/main/packages/framework-integration-tests).

-Some integration tests highly depend on the provider chosen for the project, and the infrastructure is normally deployed locally or in the cloud right before the tests run.
+Some integration tests highly depend on the provider chosen for the project, and the infrastructure is normally deployed in the cloud right before the tests run.
 Once tests are completed, the application is teared down.

 There are several types of integration tests in this package: